 When we played it again, they were quick to answer and recalled the information.
 A week later, we tried it again and they did much better.
 Now they request it every week.
 Though this focuses on memorization, I am relieved that they are at least being exposed to basic art knowledge in the short time I see them.

 Students can also help create Kahoot! questions.
 This provides an added layer of instruction.

 - Pay attention to how long you give students to answer the questions.
 When you create your kahoot, you can select specific time limits.
 If the time is too long, students will google the answers, but if the time limit is too short, they will become frustrated.
 I found that for harder questions, 30 seconds was a good time limit and for easier ones, I selected 20 seconds.
 That seemed to work the best.

 Try it!
 You won’t regret it!
-Kahoot! is a wonderful tech tool that encourages learning in a fun and engaging way.
+Kahoot! is a wonderful tech tool that encourages game-based learning in a fun and engaging way.
 If you are hesitant, try it with your family or friends first.
 Teachers love it for its flexibility and learning capabilities.
 Students love it because it is a blast!

 - Find more Creative Resources for the Classroom from EducationCloset

 - 5 Tech Tools That Support Arts Integration and STEAM

 Lauren Hodson is a middle school visual and computer art educator in Plymouth, Massachusetts.
 As a mentor teacher and professional development presenter, Lauren is passionate about creativity and making art accessible for everyone.
 Her passions in STEAM and Arts Integration are at the root of her goal to collaborate with classroom teachers everywhere.